Printable Page --

 MEMBER DATA AND FBYC ELECTRONIC & SOCIAL MEDIA

-3. FBYC maintains an internet site and has established social media sites/accounts for the purpose of sharing information about FBYC and its activities with the public, and for the convenience of its members in communicating regarding FBYC activities and obtaining information about FBYC.
-Members may not post content on, or otherwise use, the internet site or social media sites/accounts for personal business, commercial purposes, or for purposes of solicitation, polling, or conducting surveys.
+3. FBYC maintains a website and has established social media sites/accounts for the purpose of sharing information about FBYC and its activities with the public, and for the convenience of its members in communicating regarding FBYC activities and obtaining information about FBYC.
+Members may not post content on, or otherwise use, the website or social media sites/accounts for personal business, commercial purposes, or for purposes of solicitation, polling, or conducting surveys.
 FBYC reserves the right to remove any content posted which FBYC, in its sole discretion, deems in violation of these rules.
-FBYC reserves the exclusive right to determine what, if any, advertisements or commercial content will be displayed on its internet site and/or social media sites/accounts, and on what terms FBYC reserves the right to limit, restrict, or bar access to or use of FBYC internet sites or social media sites/accounts, including access or use by members, as FBYC, in its sole discretion, deems necessary or appropriate to enforce and ensure observance of these rules.
+FBYC reserves the exclusive right to determine what, if any, advertisements or commercial content will be displayed on its website and/or social media sites/accounts, and on what terms FBYC reserves the right to limit, restrict, or bar access to or use of FBYC websites or social media sites/accounts, including access or use by members, as FBYC, in its sole discretion, deems necessary or appropriate to enforce and ensure observance of these rules.

 Clubhouse Address: 1525 Fishing Bay Road, Deltaville, VA 23043 (no mail delivery)